Most Singapore business websites target keywords by volume rather than intent, because agencies start with tools, not customer research.

 This is the most expensive mistake on the list.
 And nearly every agency makes it by default.

 Let me show you exactly what I mean.
-Here is a real example from the healthcare industry in Singapore:
+Here is a real example from the healthcare industry in Singapore, one of the verticals where I have done the deepest research:

 Keyword intent comparison for a healthcare clinic